ccdc-opensource/on-site-webcsd/README.md

 ## SSL Configuration

-If you will be connecting to your WebCSD server via https which is the default behaviour and required for SSO authentication, you will need an SSL certificate and private key.
+Connecting to your WebCSD server via https is now required.
+To configure this you will need an SSL certificate and private key.
 Ask your local IT staff to set these up for you.

 Please follow the instructions at [Configuring SSL](https://github.com/ccdc-opensource/on-site-webcsd/wiki/Configuring-SSL) to configure SSL.

+If the WebCSD server is run without configuring SSL a built-in self-signed certificate will be used.
+This is not recommended as it is insecure.

 ## Installation